JFLandrigan/eagles/README.md

 | "ada_clf" : AdaBoostClassifier         | "knn_regress" : KNeighborsRegressor       |
 |                                        | "ada_regress" : AdaBoostRegressor         |

+### Unsupervised

+Currently the functions primarily support the following the sklearn algorithms however other model objects can be passed in assuming they support the ```fit_predict()``` methodology like other sklearn clustering algorithms.

+- "kmeans"
+- "agglomerativeclustering"
+- "dbscan"

 ## Metric Options

+### Supervised

 When using ```supervised_tuner.tune_test_model()``` the tune_metric argument is used for the parameter search and the eval_metric argument is used for the final model evaluation (eval metrics should be passed in as a list).
 For ```supervised_tuner.model_eval()``` the metrics argument is used to tell the function what metrics to use (these should be passed in a list).
 If no metrics are passed in (for tuning and/or eval) classification problems will default to 'f1' and regression problems will default to 'mse'.